 Many people seek tattoo removal to eliminate one aspect of a piece, such as a name.
 The accuracy of laser devices has improved so significantly over time that it may be possible to remove certain parts of a tattoo.
 However, the laser may lighten pigment around the unwanted ink, as well.
 This can be corrected with a tattoo touch-up.

-Can I retattoo the area once the original tattoo is removed?
+Can I Get Another Tattoo In that area once the original tattoo is removed?

 Laser tattoo removal works by breaking ink particles down to a size at which they can be eliminated naturally.
 Once the ink has completely faded, the skin can receive new pigments to fill in the now-vacant space.